NCAR/xdev/campaigns/eocb.md

 #### Possible Projects

 - Add to the [Pangeo Notebook Gallery](https://gallery.pangeo.io)
-- Create video tutorials and/or demos
+- Create video tutorials and/or demos (including advanced material)
-- Live tutorials
+- Live tutorials (including advanced material)
-- Online, self-paced educational material
+- Online, self-paced educational material (including advanced material)
 - Tools to gather statistics of all online educational material, to gather things like how many people viewed which material, how long they spent on the material, and to provide feedback